 By Hoof, Paw, Wing or Fin: Creatures in Photographs

 NEW YORK—Animals have appeared in art for millennia as subjects of wonder, symbols of human triumphs and victims of man’s rapacity.
 An exhibition of animals in photography from 1845 to 2009 will be exhibited by Hans P. Kraus Jr. Fine Photographs from September 17 through November 15, 2019.
-The exhibition, By Hoof, Paw, Wing or Fin, explores some of the ways in which photographers have represented animals over the course of the medium’s history and features an array of creatures, from birds, butterflies, and fish to lions, hippos, and elephants, in the work of Hill & Adamson, Alois Auer, Giacomo Caneva, J. D. Llewelyn, Martin Munkacsi, Edward Steichen, Adam Fuss, and others.
+The exhibition, By Hoof, Paw, Wing or Fin, explores some of the ways in which photographers have represented animals over the course of the medium’s history and features an array of animal life, from birds, butterflies, and fish to lions, hippos, and elephants, in the work of Hill & Adamson, Alois Auer, Giacomo Caneva, J. D. Llewelyn, Martin Munkacsi, Edward Steichen, Adam Fuss, and others.

 Almost immediately after the introduction of photography in 1839, artists were documenting their homes, travels, and favorite leisure activities.
 Early practitioners were as interested in chemistry and optics as they were in the aesthetics of their images.
 They soon saw photography to be a powerful tool for scientific observation.
 Nineteenth-century scientists utilized the new medium to advance knowledge and unlock the secrets of nature.
-The popularity of animal photographs later in the 19thcentury grew with the rise of the public zoological garden in large cities across Europe.
+The popularity of animal photographs later in the 19th century grew with the rise of the public zoological garden in large cities across Europe.
 These early zoos offered people opportunities to view rare and wild animals close up for the first time.

 The earliest photograph in the show is an 1845 salt print from a calotype negative by the Scottish team of D. O. Hill & Robert Adamson (1802-1870 & 1821-1848) depicting the Newhaven fishwives Jeanie Wilson and Annie Linton, “twa bonnie lasses,” contemplating their selection of fish for sale.